Nasser al-Bahri: Other activities

 Al-Bahri wrote a memoir with the help of Georges Malbrunot about his experiences, which they published in French as Dans l'ombre de Ben Laden: révélations de son garde du corps repenti ("In the Shadow of Bin Laden: Revelations of His Repentant Bodyguard") (2010).
 In 2013, an English translation of the book, by Susan de Muth, was published in London under the title Guarding bin Laden: My Life in Al-Qaeda.

 Al-Bahri has said he opposes attacks that injure or kill civilians.
 While talking to the Toronto Star in 2009, he said he had supported al Qaeda's 9/11 attacks on the World Trade Center in New York City, as a means to make Americans aware of their nation's activities abroad.
 In April 2010, al-Bahri said that he regretted not having killed bin Laden when he had a chance, as so many civilians died because of the al-Qaeda leader.

 He is described as "disengaged" from the war with the West, although he stated admiration for some of al-Qaeda's ideals.

 Death

-Al-Bahri died of an undisclosed illness in the Yemeni city of Mukalla on 26 December 2015.
+Al-Bahri died of an undisclosed illness in Mukalla on 26 December 2015.